lukasesch/100DaysOfSwiftUI/README.md

 # My Work on Paul Hudson's 100 Days of SwiftUI Course

 This repository contains my code contributions for Paul Hudson's 100 Days of SwiftUI course.
 I have been following the course and adding my own implementations and solutions to the projects and challenges.
+The folders don't include any strict 'learning' folders though, only the projects that are actual applications.

 ## Course Information